Moataz-Akram/VocabularyMVP/README.md

 ## Running

 Open `VocabularyMVP/VocabularyMVP.xcodeproj` and run the `VocabularyMVP` scheme.
 No setup needed.

-The pronunciation coach uses the microphone and speech recognition, so it works best on a real device.
+**Run on a real iPhone if you want to try the pronunciation coach.** It depends on the microphone and on-device speech recognition, neither of which the Simulator reproduces faithfully — expect poor recognition results there.
+Everything else in the app behaves the same on the Simulator.

 ## Tests